 - Simmer 5-10 mins to let the flavors marry

-- Serve with sour cream, lime wedges, vegan cheese and fresh herbs such as parsley or cilantro
+- Serve with cashew cream, lime wedges, and fresh herbs such as parsley or cilantro

 - You can control the heat of this dish by using different varieties of chili.
 For example, you can use Habaneros for more heat.
 For a mild version, use bell pepper.